 JB posted $300 bond after his booking and was released.
 His car was towed.

 The area where JB was spotted speeding is the same stretch of A1A where a drunk William G. Schwarz, speeding and passing cars the evening of March 11, 2016, was attempting to pass a car when he crashed head-on into an oncoming one, killing Kathleen and Carl Boos.
-Schwarz is serving life in prison.
+Schwarz was serving life in prison when he died.

 Absent exigent circumstances, FlaglerLive does not run the names or mugshots of individuals charged with misdemeanors.